 -

-A Study to Evaluate the Efficacy and Safety of ESK-001 in Patients With Plaque Psoriasis
+A Study to Evaluate the Efficacy and Safety of DC-806 in Participants With Moderate to Severe Plaque Psoriasis

 -